Kathleen Burt, Ph.D.

 The Head Unicorn Wrangler

-Kathleen is WorldKind's Director of Research, Media, and Accessibility.
+Kathleen is WorldKind's Director of Institutional Research & Client Services.
 Starting out in Biblical Studies, she obtained a PhD from the University of St. Andrews in Jewish and early church ritual, where she tutored in Old and New Testament, developing a keen interest in the first-century world.
 While studying, she found herself drawn to issues of institutional operations and organizational ethics.
 She has spent the last few years working in Disability Rights and equity policy, including co-productive research exploring intersectional discrimination among service users.
 Kathleen serves on a consultative panel bringing the experience of disability-related public policy to the Scottish Government and just finished working in lived experience research for an inclusion project at Abertay University in Dundee, Scotland.

 She has done this while also writing about her passion for accessible travel at WanderingWounded.com.
 She has contributed to Oxford Biblical Studies Online and served on the editorial board of the Considering Disability journal based at the University of Leeds.
 Most recently, she spent lockdown studying Public Policy at the London School of Economics and Political Science from her home in Scotland.